gmc-code/PC-microbit-micropython/docs/images/Built_in_images.rst

 .. admonition:: Tasks

     #.
-Edit the built in images list from above to just include animals.
+Edit the built-in images list from above to just include animals.
     #.
-Edit the built in images list from above to just include faces.
+Edit the built-in images list from above to just include faces.
     #.
-Edit the built in images list from above to just include objects.
+Edit the built-in images list from above to just include objects.
     #.
-Edit the built in images list from above to just include shapes.
+Edit the built-in images list from above to just include shapes.

     .. dropdown::
         :icon: codescan